The Background

-The background: G.L.
-Norrman‘s string of public disputes continued in 1896, when the Fulton County Commission in Atlanta wanted to build a new county jail, engaging in an overlong and convoluted selection process that was chock full of corruption and cronyism.
+G.L.
+Norrman‘s string of public disputes continued in 1896, when the Fulton County Commission in Atlanta wanted to build a new county jail, engaging in an overlong and convoluted selection process that was chock-full of corruption and cronyism.

-Norrman’s history with the project began in 1892, when the commission asked him to draw plans for the renovation and expansion of the existing jail, dropping the idea within a matter of weeks.
+Norrman’s history with the project began in 1892, when the commission asked him to draw plans for the renovation and expansion of the existing jail,1 2 dropping the idea within a matter of weeks when neighboring residents petitioned for the facility to be relocated to another part of the city.3 4 5 6

-Wilkins’ first plans for the jail were scrapped when the commission decided to change the location of the new facility, holding an open competition in May 1896 for “a model jail”, in which 5 local architects — Norrman was not one of them — submitted plans, with Wilkins acting as an “adviser”.
+Wilkins’ first plans for the jail were scrapped when the commission decided to change the location of the new facility,8 9 holding an open competition in May 1896 for “a modern and model prison”,10 in which 5 architects — Norrman was not one of them — submitted plans,11 with Wilkins acting as an “adviser”.12

-It appears that the open competition was simply for show, as the commission rejected each of the plans for being too expensive to build.
-The commission then suddenly decided that the jail could cost no more than $150,000, and handed the contract for the design back to Grant Wilkins.
+It appears that the open competition was simply for show, as the commission suddenly decided that the jail could cost no more than $150,000 — an impossibly low sum — and rejected each of the submitted plans for being too expensive to build, requesting that the designers modify them.13 14

-In July 1896, Norrman and 4 other local architects — including his rivals GoLucke & Stewart — jointly submitted a formal protest against the commission for their selection of Wilkins.
-Norrman requested that the commission reopen the competition, but the motion was voted down.
+In July 1896, Norrman and 4 other local architects — including his rivals GoLucke & Stewart — jointly submitted a formal protest against the commission for their selection of Wilkins,20 with allegations that Wilkins’ hiring was “…the result of a scheme made by certain members of the board.”21 Ya think?
+Norrman requested that the commission reopen the competition, but the motion was voted down.22

 Norrman’s remarks: